The case for adopting the sequential Jacobi's diagonalization algorithm in neutrino oscillation physics: Jacobi's Algorithm

 \eq{ D&\approx& A_k = S^\dagger\, A_0\, S\ ,\mbox{for large enough }k, } and \eq{ U&\approx& S\ \mbox{, with }\ S\equiv S_0\,S_1\,\ldots S_k\ , }

 with a global truncation error $E\leq\varepsilon$.

-Several strategies are available to construct a sequence of rotations that satisfies these definitions.
-The total computational complexity (and time) depends on the number of steps in the sequence and the time devoted to each one.
-In particular, the $S_k$ can be organized in groups called {\em sweeps} where all the off-diagonal elements are systematically rotated way, one by one, in what is known as \ac{CJM}\cite{Hansen1963,Forsythe1960,Nazareth1975}.
+Several strategies are available for constructing the sequence of rotations that satisfies these definitions.
+The total computational complexity depends on the number of steps in the sequence and which decisions are considered between each one.
+In particular, the $S_k$ can be organized in groups called {\em sweeps} where all the off-diagonal elements are systematically rotated way, one by one, in what is known as the \ac{CJM}\cite{Hansen1963,Forsythe1960,Nazareth1975}.
 This strategy requires no decision making regarding the elements themselves, thus employing the least amount of time per step.
-Another option is to eliminate the largest remaining off-diagonal element with each rotation, which is Jacobi's original strategy \cite{Jacobi1846}.
-This strategy leads to a quadratic convergence, at the cost of a search for the largest element.
-This is the method implemented here, but I encourage the reader to compare both strategies before tackling problems where large matrices are involved.
-For a modern review and variations on the implementation presented here, refer to Ref. \cite{NumRecipesCpp} and references therein.
-In what follows, the classical Jacobi's strategy is used.
+Another known strategy is to eliminate the largest remaining off-diagonal element with each rotation, which is Jacobi's original strategy \cite{Jacobi1846}.
+This strategy is proven to have quadratic convergence\cite{Golub2000}, at the cost of a search for the largest element, between rotations.
+This is the implementation chosen for this work, which was confirmed to achieve quadratic convergence, with the test and its results presented on the Appendix \ref{sec:Eff}.
+For a modern review and variations on the implementation presented here, please refer to Refs. \cite{NumRecipesCpp,Golub2000}, and references therein.

-A Jacobi rotation $S_k$ represents a single step in the process of diagonalizing the target matrix $A$, and it is applied on the largest off-diagonal element, $A_{rc}$, with $r\ne c$ being the row $r$ and column $c$.
-Each $S_k$ can be decomposed into two consecutive rotations, $S_k=K^{[rc]}\,G^{[rc]}$.
+A Jacobi rotation $S_k$ represents a single step in the process of diagonalizing the target matrix $A$ and, according to the chosen strategy, it is applied on the largest off-diagonal element, $A_{rc}$, with $r\ne c$.
+Each $S_k$ can be decomposed into two consecutive rotations, $S_k=K^{[rc]}\,G^{[rc]}$, which was first introduced by W. Givens\cite{NumRecipesCpp}, with $K$ and $G$ known as {\em Givens rotations}\cite{NumRecipesCpp}.
 Each of these independent rotations $K$ and $G$ is responsible for rotating away one of the two degrees of freedom of this element, since $A_{rc}$ is a complex number.
 In other words, the first rotation $A'= K^{\dagger[rc]} A K^{[rc]}$ makes the resulting element $A'_{rc}$ real, while the second one $A''= G^{\dagger[rc]} A' G^{[rc]}$ is responsible for vanishing with $A''_{rc}$.
 Under these requirements, $K^{[rc]}$ may be written as